LIFETIME DEAL — LIMITED TIME

 6.3 Utilizing AI and Tools for Efficient Book Production

-This approach can give you a competitive edge, especially with tight publishing schedules in 2025.
+This approach can give you a competitive edge, especially when you’re trying to publish on a realistic schedule and keep momentum in 2025.

 FAQs

 KDP supports paperback, hardcover, and eBook formats.
-Each format has specific requirements for cover design, manuscript preparation, and file types.
-Choose the format that best fits your content and distribution goals.
+Each one has its own requirements for the cover, manuscript preparation, and file type during upload.
+Choose the format that matches your content and how you want readers to buy and read it.

 Ready to Create Your eBook?